 Currently Enrolling Trials

-The FDA has approved Genotropin (somatropin [rDNA origin] for injection) for the long-term treatment of growth failure in children who were born small for gestational age (SGA).
-The drug is indicated for children who do not achieve catch-up growth by age two.
+- for the treatment of growth failure in children born small for gestational age (SGA) who fail to manifest catch-up growth by age 2 years.

 Mechanism of Action

 Genotropin (somatropin) is a polypeptide hormone of recombinant DNA origin.
 In vitro, preclinical, and clinical tests have demonstrated that Genotropin is therapeutically equivalent to human growth hormone of pituitary origin and achieves similar pharmacokinetic profiles in normal adults.
 In pediatric patients who have growth hormone deficiency (GHD), have Prader-Willi syndrome (PWS), were born small for gestational age (SGA), have Turner syndrome (TS), or have Idiopathic short stature (ISS), treatment with Genotropin stimulates linear growth.
 In patients with GHD or PWS, treatment with Genotropin also normalizes concentrations of IGF-I (Insulin-like Growth Factor-I/Somatomedin C).
 In adults with GHD, treatment with Genotropin results in reduced fat mass, increased lean body mass, metabolic alterations that include beneficial changes in lipid metabolism, and normalization of IGF-I concentrations.

 Adverse effects associated with the use of Genotropin may include, but are not limited to, the following: